mbingenheimer/cbetaCorpusSorted/README.md

 2021-07: Sorted c.660 Indian-Chinese and c.290 Chinese-Chinese texts translated or written between 500 and 800 CE.
 The Indian-Chinese collection contains more files but less text.
 The files in the Chinese-Chinese collection are longer on average.

-2022-05: Trasformed the xml files from the CBETA github repository to clean text files for training and analysis (see the two tar.bz2 archives).
+2022-05: Transformed the xml files from the CBETA github repository to clean text files for training and analysis (see the two tar.bz2 archives).